gatsbyjs/gatsby/docs/blog/gatsby-v2.md

 ### webpack 4

-We're proud to use webpack for processing and bundling Gatsby site code, css, and assets.
+We're proud to use webpack for processing and bundling Gatsby site JavaScript, CSS, and assets.

 Webpack 4 was a huge release bringing with it:
 - Dramatic improvements to build times